ai4work-stage/docs/docs/eva/getting-started/introduction-v2.md

 === "No-Code AI Tools"

     With AI for Work, every employee can leverage the power of AI without needing technical expertise.
 The platform provides intuitive, no-code tools that allow users to easily build and customize AI-powered solutions for their specific needs.
-From creating virtual assistants to automating workflows to analyzing data, AI for Work empowers employees to leverage AI for their day-to-day work.
+This empowers employees across the organization to leverage AI in their day-to-day work, regardless of their technical background.

 <hr>